learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Researched answer:

-3. What is a React component?
+3. What is the difference between state values and props in React?

 Your answer:

 Researched answer:

-4. What is the difference between state values and props in React?
+4. What is the DOM?

 Your answer:

 Researched answer:

-5. What is the DOM?

-Your answer:

-Researched answer:

-6. STRETCH: Which is the difference between a div tag and a span tag?
+5. STRETCH: Which is the difference between a div tag and a span tag?

 Your answer: